Appendix 1O; Understanding Change

 Psychiatrist Kubler-Ross took Kurt Lewin’s change model and applied it to the steps that someone goes through when they enter into the grief process because of a death.
 She theorized that before a person could accept the need to change, he or she would need to pass through stages of shock and/or denial, anger, bargaining, and depression.
 Kubler-Ross said that once you accept “death” (the need to change), you will unfreeze and start to disengage the old habits and begin to learn new ones (movement).
 Once a learned habit becomes repeated often under various settings, the new habit replaces the old (refreezing).
 The new habit becomes internalized-it’s performed almost unconsciously, and this is your new normal (White, (2009)).
 For a Christian in recovery, this change is realized when you leave your old lifestyle (habits and environment) behind, so you can build skills in an environment that supports your new life in Christ (Galatians 2:20, Romans 8:15, 8:37, Ephesians 4:22-24, Philippians 4:9, 1 Peter 3:13-17).

-Sometimes when you are unaware that your behavior is not right according to God’s or society's standards, you will not feel compelled to change until negative consequences make the point obvious and you begin to see the cause-and-effect relationship.
-When awareness of standards awakens the conscious, the typical response is regret and repentance for those past decisions that didn’t honor God or government and this is the same stimulus that creates the desire for change (2 Chronicles 7:14, Hebrews 9:13-14, 1 John 3:4-6).
-Making a choice to not change your poor behavioral habits leads you away from what you say you value and leaves you stuck in your emotions, stalling growth.
+Sometimes when you are unaware that your behavior is not right according to God’s or society's laws, you will not feel compelled to change until negative consequences make the point obvious and you begin to see the cause-and-effect relationship.
+After doing what is considered wrong or illegal, when you accept (not deny) responsibility, your awareness of the standard awaken your conscious, evoking the typical response of regret.
+(That is, if your conscious isn't seared (Romans 1:28, 1 Timothy 4:2).
+When the person is God honoring, this regret leads to repentance and this is the same stimulus that creates the desire for change (2 Chronicles 7:14, Hebrews 9:13-14, 1 John 3:4-6).
+Regret without repentance is your denial of the need to change your poor behavioral habits that are leading you away from what you say you value and leaves you stuck in your emotions, stalling your growth.
+For Christian who is reluctant to give up ungodly desires, this decision stalls the power of the Holy Spirit (another way of saying " it grieves the Holy Spirit") as it leads you away from an intentional decision to stand firm in the behavior of faith.

 Through Christ you have come to trust in God.
 And you have placed your faith and hope in God because he raised Christ from the dead and gave him great glory.
 You were cleansed from your sins when you obeyed the truth, so now you must show sincere love to each other as brothers and sisters.
 Love each other deeply with all your heart.

-With understanding comes a fresh perspective that invites change so you can meet the new goals that are associated with a Christian mindset (1 Corinthians 2:16).
-The power of Christianity becomes effective in your life when you demonstrate your decision to trust God and change both psychologically and socially (James 2:17-20).
-As a Christian, your first 90 degree turn is to use your head to trust God for salvation, securing your everlasting life (Isaiah 1:18, Revelation 20:6).
-Your second 90 degree turn is to use your heart to trust that God will lead you to take actions that lead to your internal peace; contentment with the direction of your life as a disciple of Christ*.
+The power of Christianity becomes effective in your life when you demonstrate your heartfelt conviction - your decision, to trust God and change both psychologically and socially (James 2:17-20).
+As a Christian, your first 90 degree turn is to use your to trust God for salvation, securing your everlasting life (Isaiah 1:18, Revelation 20:6).
+Your second 90 degree turn is to trust that God will empower you to take actions on what your heart believes, resulting in your internal peace and contentment from Christian Cognitive consistency (action consistent with your knowledge of a disciple of Christ*).

 https://www.gotquestions.org/God-looks-at-the-heart.html.